Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :target: ../../_images/Kits/ggp_table_top_1200.jpg

-The Giant Game Pad kit consists of different pads made of 3mm PMMA.
+The Giant Game Pad consists of different pads made out of 3mm PMMA.
-Besides the pads there is 10m of stranded wire, two pieces of aluminum tape and a 12 pole IDC connector is included.
+Besides the pads there is 10m of stranded wire, two 1m pieces of aluminum tape and a 12 pole IDC connector included in the kit.

 .. image:: /Images/Kits/ggp_content_350.jpg
    :scale: 100 %